clickstorm/cs_seo/Documentation/Developer/ExtendSitemap/Index.rst

 				# comma separated list; page uid where the records are stored
 				storagePid =

+				# int; extend the storage pid by a recursive level
+				recursive =

 				# int; page uid where the details are shown
 				detailPid =